evgeniums/cpp-validator/docs/index.md

 Normally, validator should add very little overhead compared to manual coding of the same checks because significant part of preparations is made and optimized at compilation time.

 Still, there are some considerations that should be taken into account.
 For example, have a look at four validators below.
-All of them logically do the same verification: a value of nested member must be greater or equal to 100 and less or equal 1000.
+All of them logically do the same verification: a value of nested member must be greater or equal to 100 and less or equal to 1000.
 Nevertheless, the first validator has the worst performance and the fourth validator has the best performance.
 The second and the third validators are equivalent.

 ```cpp
     auto v1=validator(